-The aim of the lab is to provide high-resolution data about the life history of animal populations from archaeological and palaeontological assemblages.
-These include individual demographic parameters (ages, sex), individual dietary patterns, territorial mobility, animal husbandry techniques or hunting strategies.
-They contribute to provide a better knowledge of human palaeoecology, subsistence and social behavior.
-The laboratory of 90 m2 counts with two work areas, dedicated to fauna microwear and mesowear analysis, and to biochemical analyses.
-The space dedicated to tooth wear is equipped with a stereomicroscope (Zeiss Stemi 2000-C), a reference collections of tooth cast of extant large mammals (2600 specimens), and a space to store the molds and casts that were studied from archaeological and palaeontological sites (about 10,000 casts).
+The aim of the lab is to provide high-resolution data about the life history of animal populations from archaeological and paleontological assemblages.
+These include individual demographic parameters (age, sex), individual dietary patterns, territorial mobility, animal husbandry techniques or hunting strategies.
+They contribute to provide a better knowledge of human paleoecology, subsistence and social behaviour.
+The laboratory of 90 m2 has two work areas dedicated to fauna microwear and mesowear analysis and to biochemical analysis.
+The space dedicated to tooth wear is equipped with a stereomicroscope (Zeiss Stemi 2000-C), a reference collection of tooth casts of extant large mammals (2 600 specimens) and a space to store the moulds and casts that were studied from archaeological and paleontological sites (about 10 000 casts).
 The larger area of the lab is designed as a sample preparation lab for stable isotope and trace element analyses of archaeological and modern specimens, including bones, teeth, shells, plants, hair/fur, and skin.
 Bioapatite and bone-collagen samples are currently obtained and treated for IRMS and ICP-MS measures.
-Grinding, drilling, extraction treatment areas are distributed and separated in the lab.
+Grinding, drilling and extraction treatment areas are distributed and separated in the lab.

-The lab counts with a work team of technicians, research students (Master and PhD) and permanent researchers who actively participates in research projects carried out and lead at IPHES, Universitat Rovira i Virgili and other academic institutions.
+The lab counts with a work team of technicians, research students (Master’s and PhD) and permanent researchers who actively participate in research projects carried out and lead at the IPHES, Universitat Rovira i Virgili and other academic institutions.